lb3361/gigatron-lcc/README.md

 $ make PREFIX=/usr/local
 ```
 where variable `PREFIX` indicates where the compiler should be installed.
-The installation command
+You can either invoke from its build location `./build/glcc` or
+install it into your system with command
 ```
 $ make PREFIX=/usr/local install
 ```
-copies the compiler files into `${PREFIX}/lib/gigatron-lcc/` and
+This command copies the compiler files into `${PREFIX}/lib/gigatron-lcc/`
-symlinks the compiler driver `glcc` into `${PREFIX}/bin`.
+and symlinks the compiler driver `glcc` and linker driver `glink`
+into `${PREFIX}/bin`.
 A minimal set of include files are copied
-into `${PREFIX}/lib/gigatron-lcc/include`
+into `${PREFIX}/lib/gigatron-lcc/include` but very little of what
-but very few of what they define is currently implemented.
+they define is currently implemented.

 ## Compiler invocation

 Besides the options listed in the [lcc manual page](doc/lcc.1),
 the compiler driver recognizes a few Gigatron-specific options.
+Additional options recognized by the assembler/linker `glink'
+are documented by typing `glink -h`

   * Option `-cpu=[456]` indicates which VCPU version should be
 	targeted.
 Version 5 adds the instructions `CALLI`, `CMPHS` and